 While it may take some time to get the sound right, it’s best to take a good chunk of time toward making sure each of your components is giving off the right sound for the space.
-You don’t want a subwoofer that is overtaking the sound, and you don’t want to turn your surround sound speakers up too high that they blow out quickly.
+You don’t want a subwoofer that is overtaking the sound, and you don’t want to turn your surround sound speakers up too high that they blow out quickly, something that can also happen to soundbars as well (our explanation why).
 Make sure you’re optimizing the overall sound, not just one component.
 Sit in different areas of the room to hear different experiences, and make sure you are happy with the sound in all areas.

 When you love a great sound, it’s easy to get caught up in the sound equipment, because it is your top priority.
-But believe it or not, a great sound isn’t everything you need for the best home theater.
+But believe it or not, a great sound isn’t everything you need for the best home theater, in fact, if you've read our full tutorial, you'd know there are many ways to improve an entertainment system.
 Everything in the room will add or subtract to your listening and watching experience, not just the sound.

 Take a look at your home theater room’s lighting, furniture, and decor.
 Is there a theme you want to include in your room?
 Do your chairs need cupholders?
 Could you use a dimmer on your lights?
 Do you need room darkening curtains or window shades to offset the light that your windows bring in?
 Is a sofa upgrade in your future?
 What could you do to upgrade your home theater, beyond your sound and TV?
 Don’t forget to keep these things in mind, because they can make a big difference in your overall enjoyment.